cupixrnd/cupix-api/README.md

-# cupix-api-playground
+# cupix-api

-## It is playground can call cupix api.
+## This is a repository about how to use the cupix RESTful api.

 Play [here](https://cupixrnd.github.io/cupix-api/playground/) to call cupix api.